!! MAKING CANADIAN KENNEL CLUB HISTORY !!

 but for me to refer back to, because yes I do need refreshers now and again ;)

 One last tip, NEVER EVER share with any of your competition (other standard Poodle breeders)

 ANY faults that you feel your show dog has.
 They will find enough on your dog, all on their own

-without you helping them out or arming anyone with this information to use against you.
+without you helping them out, or arming anyone with this information to use against you in the ring.

 Don't be afraid to make friends with people with "other" breeds at the shows.

 1. they won't be afraid to give you helpful tips